portsmouth/Trinity/README.md

 ```

 ### Inject

+Inject velocity, heat or media into the simulation.

 Note that the simulation time starts at `0.0`, incrementing by one timestep each frame
 (looping on reaching max_timesteps).